 What is Horticultural Therapy?

 - HT recognizes the positive benefits of the interaction between people, plants, and nature.

 - HT is goal orientated with defined outcomes and assessment procedures.

-- Research indicates that HT is proven to be beneficial in a variety of healthcare, residential, school and rehabilitative settings.
+- Research indicates that HT is proven to be beneficial in a variety of healthcare, community, educational, and rehabilitative settings.

 Who can benefit from HT/TH?

 - mental illness including depression, anxiety and substance dependency

 I am employed as the Horticultural Therapist at Homewood Ravensview, a private 75-bed mental health, trauma and addiction facility offering evidence-based, medically-led, inpatient services for first responders, military, veterans, executives & professionals, adults, and young adults.

 I can also provide unique presentations and sessions tailored to your group’s needs, that combine elements of Therapeutic Horticulture and Expressive Arts.